SQL Notebook

 WHERE parking_type <> 'monthly';

 <> means "not equal".
-This returns all non-monthly parking records.
-Same as WHERE NOT parking_type = 'monthly'. <> is shorter and very common.
+This returns every non-monthly parking record.
+Same as WHERE NOT parking_type = 'monthly'.

 Check for Missing Values (IS NULL)